jrgo7/empathic-ide/README.md

 ## Installation and run script

 Ensure that `uv` is installed.
-Then:
+Then, activate the virtual environment, and:

 > `uv run flask --app app run --debug`